Skip to main content

 6 min read

 In 2019, seven years after her parents pulled her out of the school, a woman filed a lawsuit alleging that Fairfax County Public Schools failed to provide her with a safe learning environment — a violation of her rights under Title IX, the law that forbids sex discrimination in federally funded schools.
-The violation: inaction when she reported the continual bullying and harassment that escalated into repeated rape when she was just 12 years old.

 Meet the Advocates Making Colleges Safer After the Trump Era